Princess Alice of the United Kingdom: Early life

 Alice's birth prompted her parents to find a larger family home.
 Buckingham Palace was not equipped with the private apartments that Victoria's growing family needed, including suitable nurseries.
 Therefore, in 1844, Victoria and Albert purchased Osborne House on the Isle of Wight as a family holiday home.
 Alice's education was devised by her father and his close friend, Baron Stockmar.
 At Osborne, Alice and her siblings were taught practical skills such as housekeeping, cooking, gardening and carpentry, as well as daily lessons in English, French and German.

 Victoria and Albert favoured a monarchy based on family values; Alice and her siblings, who wore middle class clothing on a daily basis, slept in sparsely furnished bedrooms with little heating.
 Alice was fascinated with the world outside the Royal Household; at Balmoral, where she seemed happiest, she visited the tenants living and working on the estate.
 On one occasion, she escaped from her governess at the chapel at Windsor Castle and sat in a public pew, so she could better understand people who were not strict adherents to royal protocol.
 In 1854, during the Crimean War, the eleven-year-old Alice toured London hospitals for wounded soldiers with her mother and her eldest sister.
 She was the most emotionally sensitive of her siblings and was sympathetic to other people's burdens, possessing a sharp tongue and an easily triggered temper.

 Alice was considered to be one of the most beautiful of Queen Victoria's daughters.
 When she was a year old, her father mentioned her as 'the beauty of the family.'
-While her sister Vicky was convinced that Alice was a beauty and had sent her mother a picture of the two of them with their babies in the autumn of 1864 with the comment, "the ugly sister & the pretty one (the 1st of course myself)."
+Her sister Vicky was convinced that Alice was a beauty and sent her mother a picture of the two of them with their babies in the autumn of 1864 with the comment, "the ugly sister & the pretty one (the 1st of course myself)."
 Vicky's father-in-law preferred Alice for her beauty, as her sister said, he was never "so amiably disposed" toward her as when her prettier sister was around.
-In her childhood, Alice formed a close relationship with her brother, the Prince of Wales, and her eldest sister, The Princess Royal.
+In her childhood, Alice formed a close relationship with her brother, the Prince of Wales, and her eldest sister, the Princess Royal.
 Victoria's marriage to Prince Frederick William of Prussia in 1858 greatly upset her.